agourlay/cornichon/cornichon-docs/src/main/tut/modules.md

 - ```cornichon-experimental``` : exposes the cornichon feature through a direct integration with ```SBT test-interface```.

+Requires a special configuration in the build.sbt file to use the right `TestFramework`:
+`testFrameworks += new TestFramework("com.github.agourlay.cornichon.experimental.sbtinterface.CornichonFramework")`

+Moreover `CornichonFeature` lives under `com.github.agourlay.cornichon.experimental`.

 - ```cornichon-docs```: documentation built with ```sbt-microsite```.

 - ```cornichon-benchmarks``` : performance benchmarks built with ```sbt-jmh```.